darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### Why did you attempt to transform the Lgv20 into a Hi-Res Music Player?
 There are three reasons as to why:<br>
 1. I absolutely love a good challenge.<br>
 2. I always thought that the Lgv20 should sound better than what it did.
-I mean it has a Saber ESS QuadDAC installed in the phone.<br>
+I mean it has a Saber ESS QuadDAC installed in the phone.
+From what I have read online, they are the best QuadDAC's in the entire world.<br>
 2. To my knowledge, it's never been done before.
 Why reinvent the wheel?
 In my opinion it's more noteworthy to be the one that invented the wheel in the first place.

 ### How did you transform the Lgv20 into A Professional High Resolution Audio Player?